afuriza/kyoukai_framework/README.md

 I make it for Pascal because I can not find any Pascal web-framework which I really comfortable with.
 Some are too complicated, while some others have too many dependencies.
 Basically, I expect an easy-to-use framework like CodeIgniter in Pascal, even simpler than CodeIgniter.

-This project is too far from a complete framework, it still in the experimental stage, please help me if you have any idea, code, and feature request.
+<b><i>This project is too far from a complete framework, it still in the experimental stage, very unstable and full of dragons, it may destroy your house or kill your kitten, because everything can be changed in this version (0.0.0).</i></b>
+Please help me if you have any idea, code, and feature request.
 And, Don't too silly to open an issue.

 <div align="center">
 <img src="https://forthebadge.com/images/badges/powered-by-electricity.svg">
 </div>